By Mike Wooten

 Now, thanks to scientists at the University of Georgia College of Engineering and a company in nearby Monroe, backyard chefs can reach for a more environmentally friendly and sustainable alternative to petroleum-based charcoal lighter fluids.

 Typically made from crude oil, lighter fluid can emit compounds that leave an unpleasant taste and odor on grilled foods.
 The new product manufactured by ESCOGO, EcoGreen Charcoal Lighter, is made entirely from plant-based products.
-It is now available in Home Depot and Target stores nationwide.
+It is now available in stores nationwide, including Home Depot and Target and through Amazon.

 While ESCOGO has produced a natural charcoal lighter fluid designed to work on lump charcoal since 2009, the company wanted to offer a formula that worked equally well on charcoal briquettes.